 - Machine Safety Labels: Safety Device = (SD).
 A complete listing is found in the Safety Manual section. - A. Engine Kill Switch (SD) turns the engine off and permits it to be started.
 It is part of the Neutral Safety Switch System to prevent the Triumph from starting in Gear. - B. Front Brake Lever (SD) controls the front service brake on the Transaxle.
 Pulling the lever activates the Front Brake.
-The Front Brake Lever can be locked in the pulled position by pushing the lock button on the lever with your finger.
+The Front Brake Lever can be locked in the pulled position by

+- pushing the lock button on the lever with your finger.
 In the locked position the Front Brake is one half of the Parking Brake System of the machine.
 The Lock is automatically released by pulling the lever again.
 A Spring controls the amount of force applied to the Front brake. - C. Throttle Lever (SD) is part of the Throttle/Clutch/Operator Presence Control (OPC) System for the machine.
 The Lever controls engine speed.
 The engine speed increases as the lever is pulled and the Centrifugal Clutch automatically engages sending power to the Transaxle though a belt and pulley system.
-Releasing the Throttle Lever decreases engine speed and disengages power to the Transaxle. - D. SmartSteer Brake Assist Steering System (SD) helps the operator control a fully loaded machine. - E. LOW Gear Selector Valve selects either the LOW GEAR Broadcast or Trim nozzle for spraying during LOW GEAR Operation.
+Releasing the Throttle Lever decreases engine speed and disengages power to the Transaxle. - D. SmartSteer Brake Assist Steering System (SD) Interlocked handlebar actuation helps the operator control a fully loaded - E. LOW Gear Selector Valve selects either the LOW GEAR Broadcast or Trim nozzle for spraying during LOW GEAR Operation.
 Point valve handle left to enable Broadcast spraying, right to enable Trim spraying, or forward to turn Nozzles off. - F. HIGH Gear Spray Selector Valve selects either the HIGH GEAR Broadcast or Trim Nozzle for spraying during HIGH GEAR Operation.
 It operates similarly to the LOW GEAR Spray Selector Valve. - G. Drop Handle Lever (SD) unlatches the Handlebars permitting them to drop down for the convenience of the operator and to permit the machine to used as a walk-behind unit.
 The Handlebars automatically lock in the down position.
 Pushing the Lever rearward with the thumb unlatches the Handlebars. - H. The Spray Lever opens a valve when spraying is desired.
 Like the Brake Levers it has a lock to permit continuous spraying.
 Additional details about the spray controls will be provided in the Sprayer Operator section of this manual. - Rear Brake Lever (SD) controls the rear service brakes.
 It operates similarly to the Front Brake Lever and is one half of the Parking Brake System. - J. Third-Hole Lever opens and closes the pattern adjustment Slide Plate below the spreader's Third-Hole (left hole looking from the Operator's position).
 It is to be closed whenever the Deflector is lowered to reduce the amount of granular product distributed to the right side of the machine.
 It also functions in the partially closed position to balance the spreader pattern.
 Pulling the lever rearwards closes the Third-Hole.
 A gray Memory Lock adjusts the partially open setting. - K. The Hopper Lever opens and closes the Hopper to control the release of granular product.
-Additional details about spreading controls will be provided in the Spreader section of this manual.
+Additional details about spreading controls will be provided in the Spreader section of this manual. - L. The Deflector Lever raises and lowers the spreader Deflector to prevent granular material from being spread to the right side of the machine while trimming.
+Moving the Lever rearwards lowers the Deflector.